thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 Also upon download it writes the ID3 data to the file.

 ###To install:
-Install nodejs if you haven't already. ( [NodeJS Downloads](http://nodejs.org/download/) )
+Install nodejs if you haven't already. ([NodeJS Downloads](http://nodejs.org/download/))

-	npm install -g spotify-playlist-downloader
+Then download this repository (*"Download ZIP"* button on this page)

-You will also need ffmpeg installed.
+Unpack the repository and run the following command in the root of where all the files are (main.js, readme.md, ...):

-	In mac terminal: brew install ffmpeg
+    npm install -g

 ###Available Options